This Is What Really Causes an Enlarged Heart

 “The heart changes shape to become more round and spherical and bigger than its normal size,” says Sandhya K. Balaram, MD, PhD, associate professor of cardiovascular surgery at Icahn School of Medicine at Mount Sinai in New York City.
 It’s also frequently a sign of congestive heart failure (here are some other symptoms of congestive heart failure).
 “The heart muscle is failing and not working well.
 It’s the result of other problems in the heart causing it to become weak,” she says.

 While some people are born with a genetic disease that triggers the condition, this is rare, says Dr. Balaram.
 Heart disease is a much more common reason for it—this could mean blocked arteries in the heart; valve disease where valves are blocked, leaking, or infected; longstanding high blood pressure that’s untreated; or chronic, long-term alcohol abuse, she says.
 “All these factors can cause the heart to work doubly hard and over time, start failing,” says Dr. Balaram.
 And research published in the journal Circulation found that healthy people exposed to even low levels of air pollution may develop enlarged heart chambers, which can lead to heart failure.
+Don’t miss what causes heart disease and how you can prevent it.

 Common signs of an enlarged heart